BrianLalli/BrianLalli/README.md

 *   🌍  I'm based in Austin, TX
 *   🖥️  See my portfolio at [Brian Lalli Portfolio](http://localhost:3000/brian-lalli-portfolio/)
 *   ✉️  You can contact me at [bdlalli11@gmail.com](mailto:bdlalli11@gmail.com)
-*   🧠  I'm passionate about building products for communities
+*   🧠  I'm passionate about building products that make life simpler.
-*   🐕  Dog Dad to a 1 year old Rottsky named Moonie
+*   🐕  Dog Dad to a 2 year old Rottsky named Moonie

 ### Skills
 <p align="left">